culshoefer/codeCurriculum-gitbook/chapter3.md

     def isRunning(self):
         return self.running
 ```

-Please complete the pseudocode accordingly.
+Please complete the code accordingly.

-##Exercise
-In order to use this game, we expand our spaceinvaders.py a bit.
+In order to use this game, we expand our `spaceinvaders.py` file a bit.

 ```python
 import pygame